 While I find the IRS's pre-qualifier is extra-absurd, it is rather ingenious.
 What if hyper-advertiser GEICO had a web page: "Personal injury claims pre-qualifier"?
 How many people would use their answer as a guide?

-If you find yourself interested in pursuing an offer and putting the IRS in the rear-view mirror, know that there are experts out there.
-As tax attorneys, we’ve dedicated our lives to helping people find the accurate answers to their reasonable collection potential and what they can expect to pay.
-Don’t hesitate to reach out and share the details of your situation with a proper tax representative.
+We've dedicated our lives to helping people find the accurate answers to their reasonable collection potential and what they can expect to pay.
+Don't hesitate to reach out and share the details of your situation with us.
 Working out the answers to these question is the way to ending the IRS involvement in your life.